tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions.md

   still I'll try to use this account for testing subscriptions - they say on the Internet it might come off even though it's not verified.

+  IDK if it matters or not but I signed in to iCloud with this account and completed registration by adding 3 secret questions.